What PXL is!

 - Materials are the responsibility of the Project Group

 - At the first scheduled gathering, the Project Initiators will present their project ideas, and the Project Participants will choose which project to join.

 - Then, over the next few months, the Project Initiators, with their Project Participants, meet (at their own mutual scheduling), to build and rehearse the pieces with Puppetmongers’ mentorship.

-- The final performances or presentations will be at the AKI Studio theatre on June 3rd.
+- The final performances or presentations will be in June following the completion of the program

 Please also visit and read: